5 Days In Lisbon: How To Plan The Perfect Lisbon Itinerary

 👉 If you haven’t rented a car, there’s no need for concern.
 We secured places on an organized tour that covered Regaleira, Pena, Cabo da Roca, and Cascais.
 The tour included a guide who provided all the vital details about these locations.
 It was one of the most memorable experiences we had in Lisbon.

-Return to Lisbon and wander through Chiado, a chic district known for its boutiques, theaters, and historical cafes like A Brasileira.
-Finish the day on Pink Street, officially Rua Nova do Carvalho, once Lisbon red-light district, now a vibrant nightlife spot with bars and clubs.
+After returning, explore Chiado, known for theaters, boutique shops, and historic cafés like A Brasileira.
+End the night on Pink Street, once Lisbon’s red-light district, now a lively nightlife hotspot filled with bars and music.

 Jardim Botânico de Lisboa